snb2005/backend-project/Readme.md

 # educational backend project

-This is a video series on backend with javascript
+This backend project with javascript